jaimenj/the-seo-machine/readme.txt

 == Installation ==

-1. Search it in the WordPress admin section of plugins.
-2. Click install when you find it.
-3. Click activate it when installed.

-Alternative install uploading manually the files to the server:
+Install uploading manually the files to the server:

 1. Copy the files in the directory /wp-content/plugins/the-seo-machine/ like others plugins.
 2. Activate the plugin in the WordPress backend menu of plugins.